 - All of your sentences are evaluative and none are purely descriptive

 When you've finished, go back through the text and remove any unnecessary details.
-Ask yourself the following questions:
+Ask yourself:

 - Do the grades for each area of judgement link with each other?
-For example, do they show that the quality of teaching, learning and assessment is ‘good’ because the effectiveness of leadership and management is ‘good’?
-If not, have you explained the difference somewhere?
+For example, do they show that the quality of education is ‘good’ because the effectiveness of leadership and management is ‘good’?
+If not, have you explained the difference?

 - Have you been completely honest with yourself?